OrvilleApp/Classic-Wallet-Helper/README.md

-# Multi-function-Note
+# Jigsaw Collection

-Technical support for "Multi-function-Note"
+Technical support for "Jigsaw Collection"

 We are provide technical support for this app, you can directly reply to the contact developer.
-Email: MultifunctionNote@gmail.com
+Email: wpc1234321@yeah.net

 Privacy Policy